dev-angelo-c/HTML-and-JS-Form-Upload/README.md

 #### To Begin:
 - Open terminal
 - cd to the directory this software is in
+- npm install

 ## Client
 - within ```public/``` directory run ```parcel watch index.html```

 ## Server
 -```nodemon server.js```